-V ISUAL saliency has attracted much attention in the vision community and numerous computational models have been proposed.
+VISUAL saliency has attracted much attention in the vision community and numerous computational models have been proposed.
 Early work focuses on its bottom-up process and establishes a number of saliency principles such as center-surround contrast [1], self-information [2], topological connectivity [3] and spectral residual [4].
 Central to these principles are the measures of abnormality or distinctiveness of one image region within a context.
-As a result, bottom-up saliency maps are shown to be effective in simple scenes for predicting human fixations [2], [3], [1], [5] and for highlighting the informative regions of images [4], [6].
+As a result, bottom-up saliency maps are shown to be effective in simple scenes for predicting human fixations [1], [2], [3], [5] and for highlighting the informative regions of images [4], [6].

-In this paper, we investigate top-down visual saliency, complementary to bottom-up ones for visual attention models [7], [8].
-Top-down visual saliency, similar to bottom-up models, is also based on local image evidences within their contexts.
-However, different from bottom-up models, top-down visual saliency is driven not only by image contexts but also by specific visual priors.
-We define top-down visual saliency as the distinctiveness of target objects from their surroundings within an image, and the goals of saliency maps are to highlight the target objects and suppress the backgrounds.
+In this paper, we investigate top-down visual saliency, complementary to bottom-up visual saliency for visual attention [7], [8].
+Top-down models, similar to bottom-up ones, are also based on local image evidences within their contexts.
+However, different from bottom-up models, top-down models are driven not only by image contexts but also by specific visual priors.
+We define top-down visual saliency as the distinctiveness of target objects from their surroundings within an image.
+The goal of top-down saliency detection is to highlight the target objects and suppress the backgrounds.